Brumby: Early horse imports

 Horses first arrived in Australia in 1788 with the First Fleet.
 They were imported for farm and utility work; recreational riding and racing were not major activities.
 By 1800, only about 200 horses are thought to have reached Australia.
 Horse racing became popular around 1810, resulting in an influx of Thoroughbred imports, mostly from England.
-Roughly 3,500 horses were living in Australia by 1820, and this number had grown to 160,000 by 1850, largely due to natural increase.
-The long journey by sea from England, Europe, and Asia meant that only the strongest horses survived the trip, making for a particularly healthy and strong Australian stock, which aided in their ability to flourish.
+Roughly 3,500 horses were living in Australia by 1820 and this number had grown to 160,000 by 1850, largely due to natural increase.
+The long journey by sea from England, Europe and Asia meant that only the strongest horses survived the trip, making for a particularly healthy and strong Australian stock, which aided in their ability to flourish.

 Origin of feral herds

 Horses were likely confined primarily to the Sydney region until the early 19th century, when settlers first crossed the Blue Mountains and opened expansion inland.
 Horses were required for travel, and for cattle and sheep droving as the pastoral industry grew.
-The first report of an escaped horse is in 1804, and by the 1840s some horses had escaped from settled regions of Australia.
-It is likely that some escaped because fences were not properly installed, when fences existed at all, but it is believed that most Australian horses became feral because they were released into the wild and left to fend for themselves.
-This may have been the result of pastoralists abandoning their settlements, and thus their horses, due to the arid conditions and unfamiliar land that combined to make farming in Australia especially difficult.
-After World War I, the demand for horses by defence forces declined with the growth in mechanization, which led to a growth in the number of unwanted animals that were often set free.
+The first report of an escaped horse is in 1804 and by the 1840s, some horses had escaped from settled regions of Australia.
+It is likely that some escaped because fences were not properly installed, if fences existed at all, but it is believed that most Australian horses became feral because they were released into the wild and left to fend for themselves.
+This may have been the result of pastoralists abandoning their settlements and thus, their horses, due to the arid conditions and unfamiliar land that combined to make farming in Australia especially difficult.
+After World War I, the demand for horses by defence forces declined with the growth in mechanisation, which led to a growth in the number of unwanted animals that were often set free.
 Throughout the 20th century, the replacement of horses with machines in farming led to further reductions in demand, and may have also contributed to increases in feral populations.

-Currently, Australia has at least 400,000 horses roaming the continent.
+As of 2023, the most current survey – from 2011 – found at least 400,000 horses roamed the continent.
 It is also estimated that, during non-drought periods, the feral horse population increases at a rate of 20 percent per year.
 Drought conditions and brushfires are natural threats.
 Despite population numbers, feral horses are generally considered to be a moderate pest.
 Where they are allowed to damage vegetation and cause erosion, the impact on the environment is significant, and for that reason can be considered a serious environmental threat.
 However, because they also have cultural and potential economic value, the management of brumbies presents a complex issue.

 Brumbies roaming in the Australian Alps of south-eastern Australia are thought to be descendants of horses which were owned by the pastoralist and pioneer, Benjamin Boyd.
 Feral horses in Barmah National Park mainly originate from stock released by a local horse breeder after 1952, there was no significant long term population of "wild" horses in the park area prior to this date.